by Dr. C.H. Weaver M.D. updated 7/2021

-Data from the Phase 1 CHRYSALIS clinical trial evaluating amivantamab in patients with advanced non-small cell lung cancer (NSCLC) and epidermal growth factor receptor (EGFR) exon 20 insertion mutations were presented for the first time at the 2021 World Conference on Lung Cancer (WCLC) in Singapore.
-Amivantamab showed significant anti-cancer activity and durable responses with a tolerable safety profile in patients with NSCLC and EGFR exon 20 insertion mutations.
-(1)
+Data from the Phase 1 CHRYSALIS clinical trial evaluating Rybervant (amivantamab) in patients with advanced non-small cell lung cancer (NSCLC) and epidermal growth factor receptor (EGFR) exon 20 insertion mutations were presented for the first time at the 2021 World Conference on Lung Cancer (WCLC) in Singapore.
+Rybervant showed significant anti-cancer activity and durable responses with a tolerable safety profile in patients with NSCLC and EGFR exon 20 insertion mutations leading to FDA approval.1

 About EGFR Exon 20 Insertion-Mutant NSCLC

-Amivantamab (JNJ-6372) is an investigational, fully human EGFR and mesenchymal epithelial transition (MET) bispecific antibody with immune cell-directing activity.
-Amivantamab targets the Exon 20 mutation - the third most prevalent EGFR mutation in NSCLC.
-By combining an EGFR-binding domain at one end with one targeting MET which is a common resistance mechanism amivantamab targets both the primary mutation and the resistance EGFR and MET mutations and amplifications at the same time.
-(6-9)
+Rybervant is a fully human EGFR and mesenchymal epithelial transition (MET) bispecific antibody with immune cell-directing activity.
+Rybervant targets the Exon 20 mutation - the third most prevalent EGFR mutation in NSCLC.
+By combining an EGFR-binding domain at one end with one targeting MET which is a common resistance mechanism Rybervant targets both the primary mutation and the resistance EGFR and MET mutations and amplifications at the same time.6-9

-The Phase 1 CHRYSALIS clinical trial assessed the effectiveness and safety of amivantamab in patients with NSCLC and EGFR exon 20 insertion mutations who had progressed on prior platinum-based chemotherapy.
+The Phase 1 CHRYSALIS clinical trial assessed the effectiveness and safety of Ryberbant in patients with NSCLC and EGFR exon 20 insertion mutations who had progressed on prior platinum-based chemotherapy.

 EGFR mutations leading to uncontrolled cancer cell growth and division are some of the most common mutations in NSCLC.
 EGFR exon 20 insertion mutations are the third most prevalent primary EGFR mutation often go undetected because of the limited use of Next Generation Sequencing (NGS) testing.
-As amivantamab seeks and ultimately gets FDA approval it becomes increasingly important for patients to understand the importance of blood based NGS testing and insure it is performed at the time of their diagnosis.
-(2)
+Amivantamab received full FDA approval in May 2021.
+It is increasingly important for patients to understand the importance of blood based NGS testing and insure it is performed at the time of their diagnosis.2

 - Keep Current With The NSCLC Community Newsletter